Die4Ever/deus-ex-randomizer/src/notes/patch v3.6.md

 - When all items are removed from a crate, the cardboard box that replaces it will match the size of the original crate
 - Harley Filben will still talk to the player on Liberty Island if using Confix (eg. GMDX) and you didn't get the password from Paul first.'
   - Note: Confix is NOT required or recommended for use with vanilla Randomizer
 - Memory Containment Units will be ignored for the purposes of the Unaugmented Prison Pocket setting, allowing you to keep another item.
-Memory Containment Units will always be allowed to be kept.
+Memory Containment Units will always be kept.
 - Vandenberg Cmd move "near pipes" start to a higher level, so the start locations are more equal
 - Make sure the guard inside the front door of Dockyards is friendly if you come in some way other than the front door (if you helped Vinny)
 - Speedrun splits view changes: